iamjackchen/ProjectGhostBoard-NEW-/README.md

 <br/>

-The design has evolved a little (along with my knowledge of embedded systems 😂) but the general principle remains the same.
+The design has evolved a little (along with my knowledge of embedded systems and keyboard assembly 😂) but the general principle remains the same.
 A 75%-ish layout with PCB-mounted low profile switches (PG1350 - I'm using the brown/tactile variant) and white multi-level backlight.
 No disgusting rgb.
 Originally when the PG1350 line was released I tried to make this the first true low-profile wireless keyboard on the market but obviously that didn't happen lmao.
 The layout I eventually settled for is below:

 <br/>